 You will take an oral antibiotic for 7 to 14 days following your surgery.
 All antibiotics should be taken according to the directions given by the pharmacy, with food or liquids to prevent nausea and promote proper absorption of the medication (do not consume milk or dairy products when taking your antibiotic as they may inactivate many medicines).
-Take your antibiotic as instructed by your physician until they are completely gone.
-Do not forget to take your antibiotic and do not stop taking it because you "feel better."
+Take the full course of this antibiotic as instructed by your physician.
+Please do not stop taking it because you "feel better" as this may cause unwanted bacterial resistance.